Credit

 Credit Mix

 Credit mix accounts for 10% of your credit score.
 Managing different types of financial accounts can be beneficial for credit scores.
-Borrowers should ideally have a mix of revolving credit and installment loans.
+For example, having credit cards, loans (both secured and unsecured loans), a mortgage, auto loans, etc., may look better than a single option such as only credit cards.
+Borrowers should ideally have a mix of revolving credit and online loans.

 Revolving credit is any form of debt automatically renewed once the debt is paid off.
-An installment loan is a loan that gives borrowers a lump sum of money which is repaid through scheduled monthly payments.
-Managing a mortgage or auto loan in addition to credit cards could reflect positively on your credit report.
+A personal loan is a loan that gives borrowers a lump sum of money which is repaid through scheduled monthly payments.
+Managing a mortgage or auto loan, in addition to credit cards, could reflect positively on your credit report.

 Credit Inquiries